3 Common Myths in Women’s Fitness

 Self-Imposed Double Standard

 If a woman is told she has to take a second grade program that caters to her gender at college or work, it would be considered gender discrimination.
-Sadly, women subject themselves to second-grade programs when it comes to their well-being.
+Sadly, women subject themselves to second-grade programs when it comes to their physical well-being.
 Mark Sisson, author of The Primal Blue Print thinks “It’s insane, it’s preposterous, and it’s downright insulting.
 Men and women have different work capacities and different natural inclinations, but their bodies still work the same way.”

-Contrary to popular belief, women don’t need to differently from men, nor is there a need for women to exercise cautiously so as not to bulk up.
+Contrary to popular belief, women don’t need to exercise differently from men, nor is there a need for women to exercise cautiously so as not to bulk up.
 Sisson agrees, “Men generally do produce enough natural testosterone (the ultimate muscle-building hormone) to get big, and most of us still have trouble building a significant amount of muscle.
 Just imagine how difficult it is to bulk up for a woman.”

 Women should learn to do the right exercises with high intensity and resistance, working around their trouble spots.
-Don’t forget that and recovery as well as sensible eating are also essential for progress.
+Don’t forget that rest and recovery as well as sensible eating are also essential for progress.

 Perfection can’t be attained in a week or two, but as long as you switch to a healthy, active lifestyle and stop listening to negative talkers, the results of your efforts will show in the form of a sexy sculpted body in due time.